undp/iVerify-Apps/README.md

 <a name="overview"></a>
 ## **Overview**

+The solution comprises of 5 custom components (iVerify Dashboard, WordPress website, Dashboard API, Publisher bot, Triage bot) plus 3 external components integrated in the solution (Meedan Check, CrowdTangle, Perspective/Detoxify).
+Each custom component is deployed as an independent application within a dedicated Docker container.
+These are
+*	The WordPress website container
+*	The iVerify Dashboard container
+*	The Dashboard API container
+*	The Publisher bot container
+*	The Triage bot container

-iVerifyApps is a set of [Node.js](https://nodejs.org/en/) apps responsible for the integration and data analytics layers in the iVerify toolset to be used in addressing information pollution (misinformation) and hate speech nationally.
+**This repository**,iVerifyApps is the set of [Node.js](https://nodejs.org/en/) apps responsible for the integration and data analytics layers in the iVerify toolset to be used in addressing information pollution (misinformation) and hate speech nationally.

 <a name="components"></a>
 ## **Components**

 There are 4 different apps, conveniently held in a single [Nrwl/Nx](https://nx.dev/getting-started/intro) monorepo:

 *  **api**: the backend for the Dashboard, build with [Nest.js](https://nestjs.com/)
 *  **iverify**: the frontend for the Dashboard, built with [Angular](https://angular.io/)